sami246/dashboard/README.md

 - TailWind CSS
         - Don't style dynamically e.g `text-${item.text}` would not work
 - SyncFusion
-        - "<Inject service={[Legend, Category, StackingColumnSeries, Tooltip]}/>" services allow you to specify what you want your chart to have
+        - "<Inject service={[Legend, Category, StackingColumnSeries, Tooltip]}/>" services allow you to specify what you want your chart to have as 'extra features'
+        - Normally works by having a singular Directive wrapped by a plural Directive